randomsean/TrackM/README.md

     TrackM
     <small>&mdash; Live Map for FiveM</small>
 </h1>
-TrackM is a entity tracking live map for FiveM game servers.
+TrackM is an entity tracking live map for FiveM game servers.

 **NOTE: There are two parts to a TrackM server: the FiveM script and the web interface.
 This repository only contains the FiveM script.**